‘PUBG’ headlines PlayStation Plus offerings for September

 August’s line-up consisted of two heavy hitters with both Call Of Duty: Modern Warfare 2 Campaign Remastered and Fall Guys: Ultimate Knockout, the latter has grown exponentially in popularity since its release.

-NME recently reviewed Fall Guys: Ultimate Knockout, described it as a “hilarious, non-violent battle royale alternative […] with roots that hark back to the fun, messy and harmless TV game shows of yesteryear.”
+NME recently reviewed Fall Guys: Ultimate Knockout, describing it as a “hilarious, non-violent battle royale alternative […] with roots that hark back to the fun, messy and harmless TV game shows of yesteryear”.